 - Enabled - Turns on/off the ability to use the modes.
-This makes it easy to modify other objects that may be in the Main Display window without moving the position of your shapes.
+This makes it easy to modify other objects that may be in the Main Display window without moving the position of the shapes.

 - Shapes - Sets the shapes to be drawn in the Main Display window.
 Utilize the Style tab of the Drawing Control to specify line/text color, thickness, size, and other items pertinent to the shape.
-To use this feature, select the shape you wish to use, and left-click and drag in the Main Display to draw the shape.
+To use this feature, select the shape to draw, and left-click and drag in the Main Display to draw the shape.
 See the Properties Editor of the shapes for further customization after an item has been drawn:

 - Create a polygon - Creates a smooth polygon.